jrroosevelt/VS2PCG/Card clarifications A-L.md

 **Prepare for Colonization** gives **Swarm** to all characters you own, which means you no longer have to worry about your characters being KO'd due to uniqueness.

 **Watch and Learn** gives the Colonists 1 XP the first time an Academy appears in a resource row on any side.
-Th esame is true for the other three Locations mentioned.
+The same is true for the other three Locations mentioned.

 ^(Source: Rule Insert)